diogro/expressionVariance-manuscript/main.md

 While indirect, all these patterns point to a selective structuring of gene expression variation.
 Stabilizing and purifying selection are consistent, genes expected to be under strong variance reducing stabilizing selection, those linked with fundamental baseline biological processes, are indeed over represented in the least variable genes.
 These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphism, which we observe.
-Likewise, genes whose function is contrained by myriad interactions with several other genes, those with high connectivity, also less variable.
+Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, also less variable.
-Furthermore, genes involved with direct interaction to the enviromnment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of immune related genes among the most variable.
+Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of immune related genes among the most variable.

 __Drafts:__